Lahma712/Gielis-Superformula-Generator/README.md

 # Gielis-Superformula-Generator

 This is a Gielis superformula generator made with Matplotlib.
-You can enter 6 values and generate a random geometric shape (curve)
+You can enter 7 values and generate a random geometric shape (curve)
-The 6 values are:
+The 7 values are:
+- k (number of turns k*pi)
 - m (=m1=m2 see formula below)
 - n1
 - n2